The Kooples

 The Kooples is a French fashion retailer.
 Founded in Paris in 2008 by brothers Alexandre, Laurent and Raphaël Elicha, it was acquired by the French industrial group Verdoso in April 2025.

-As of 2014, they had 321 outlets in Europe.
+As of 2014, the company had 321 outlets in Europe.
 As of mid-2017, the company had 30 points of sale in the United States, including Bloomingdale's, and five stand-alone stores.